Part of California's iconic Highway 1 remains closed as crews make progress on wildfire - KTVZ

 By Aya Elamroussi, CNN

-Crews fighting a wildfire along the central coast of California near the iconic Highway 1 made progress Saturday in containing the blaze, but dozens of homes remain under evacuation orders.
+Crews fighting a wildfire along the central coast of California near the iconic Highway 1 made progress Sunday in containing the blaze, but dozens of homes remained under evacuation orders.

 Cal Fire reported the fire had damaged one structure.

-Strong winds and extremely low humidity seem to have fanned the flames, the NWS explained.
+Strong winds and extremely low humidity seem to have fanned the flames, according to the National Weather Service.

-Although the strongest winds ended early Saturday morning, the area is still expected to see light winds ranging from 5 to 10 mph through the weekend, the NWS said.

-“These light south winds will represent a potential change that residents and firefighters should monitor today,” NWS warned in the forecast.

 On Friday, flames from the Colorado Fire were visible about 70 miles away in Santa Cruz County, Cal Fire said.